floe/surfacecast/README.md

 ![shared table surfaces with real and projected objects](assets/teaser1.jpg) 2nd image credit: ©️ Stadt Regensburg, ©️ Stefan Effenhauser (see also the [VIGITIA](https://vigitia.de/) project)

-SurfaceStreams consists of a mixing server, and one or more clients.
+SurfaceCast consists of a mixing server, and one or more clients.
 Each clients sends one audiostream and two video streams: a plain old webcam feed of the user called the _front stream_, and a second feed of a rectified interactive surface called the _surface stream_.
 The surface stream is expected to have any background removed and chroma-keyed with 100% bright green.

 The mixing server then composes a new surface stream for each client, consisting of the layered surface streams of the _other_ clients, and streams that back to each client (along with a single combined front stream of all individual front streams arranged side-by-side).